sirrobot01/decypharr/docs/docs/guides/internal-mounting.md

 ## How It Works

 1. **WebDAV Server**: Decypharr starts its internal WebDAV server for enabled providers
-2. **Internal Mount**: Rclone libraries are used internally to mount the WebDAV endpoint to a local filesystem path
+2. **Internal Mount**: Rclone is used internally to mount the WebDAV endpoint to a local filesystem path
-3. **File Access**: Your applications can access files using regular filesystem paths like `/mnt/decypharr/realdebrid/MyMovie/`
+3. **File Access**: Your applications can access files using regular filesystem paths like `/mnt/decypharr/realdebrid/__all__/MyMovie/`

 ## Benefits

-- **Zero External Dependencies**: No need to install or configure rclone separately - it's built into Decypharr
-- **Automatic Setup**: Mounting is handled automatically by Decypharr using internal rclone libraries
+- **Automatic Setup**: Mounting is handled automatically by Decypharr using internal rclone rcd
 - **Filesystem Access**: Files appear as regular directories and files
 - **Seamless Integration**: Works with existing media servers without changes

-## Docker Compose Example
+## Docker Compose

 ```yaml
 version: '3.8'